flathub-infra/documentation/docs/02-for-app-authors/03-appdata-guidelines/index.md

  </custom>
 ```

+## Extensions

+Extensions need to follow only some of the guidelines outlined above.
+All extensions should include a MetaInfo file
+and all application extensions must use the `extends` tag.

+An example of a MetaInfo file for extension is provided in the [Flatpak documentation](https://docs.flatpak.org/en/latest/extension.html#extension-manifest).

 ## Checking the generated output

 Once an app has been built, you can look for the `/app/share/app-info/xmls/<app-id>.xml.gz` archive, inside which is an XML file with all the info about the app combined into one file.